How to Invest a Million Dollars

 How to invest $1,000,000 safely

-If safety is what you're looking for then you will need to look for low-risk investment, although you should know that with investing, there are no guarantees.
+If safety is what you're looking for then you will need to look for low-risk investments, though you should know that with investing, there are no guarantees.
 Stocks, being naturally risky, will fluctuate in value.
 In exchange for taking on this risk, investors will generally be rewarded with higher returns than they'd get from less risky investments.
 If for some reason, you’re going to need to spend your million in the next few years and you are looking for a truly safe option, you would be best served with a savings account or a savings investment account.
-These accounts typically carry virtually no risk but over the long term, your returns will likely be a fraction of a portfolio of ETFs of stocks, bonds and real estate.
-In fact, a savings account might not be the best place to keep large sums for a long period of time because inflation is likely to outpace the interest rate, and in the long run, you’ll essentially be losing money by keeping your money stuck in one.
+These accounts typically carry virtually no risk but over the long term, your returns will likely be a fraction of a portfolio of ETFs of stocks, bonds, and real estate.
+In fact, a savings account isn't the best place to keep large sums for a long period of time because inflation is likely to outpace the interest rate, and in the long run, you’ll essentially be losing money by keeping your money stuck in one.
+This is why investing is an option to consider if you can afford to put that million of yours away for a considerable amount of time.

-If you do need to keep your million safe, make sure that it’s at several different banks, since the CDIC only guarantees savings accounts up to $100,000.
+If you do need to keep your million safe, make sure that it’s in at least four different financial institutions since the FDIC only guarantees savings accounts up to $250,000.

 Government bonds come with less risk, but also provide comparatively low returns.
 Stocks behave a little like a penny tossed in the air; the more times you do it, the more likely it is you'll get to a one-to-one heads-to-tails ratio.
 The range of outcomes tend to narrow over time, so in the past, those who held onto a variety of stock investments for more than a decade were most likely rewarded with returns that offset any short-term risk.
 Conventional wisdom states that the longer your investment horizon, the higher the ratio of stocks to bonds your portfolio should contain.
 If you don't need your money in the short term, you can afford to ride the wave of the stock market.

-There's no one-size fits all equation to cover precisely how a person should allocate their million dollars, so it’s a good idea to speak to someone who can take stock of your entire financial picture.
-Some investment providers allow you to book a one-on-one financial planning session this can be valuable for someone with complex needs or who would like to have a human talk them through their investment options.
+There's no one-size fits all equation to cover precisely how a person should allocate their $100,000, so it’s a good idea to speak to someone who can take stock of your entire financial picture.
+Some investment providers allow you to book a one-on-one financial planning session.
+This can be valuable for high net worth individuals, someone with complex needs or those who would like to have a human talk them through their investment options.

 How to invest a million dollars for a guaranteed income